-Data are obtained from the discharge abstract database on a monthly basis and include recordlevel data for all discharged related to opioid-related poisonings as defined by select diagnoses.
+Data are obtained from the discharge abstract database and include record-level data for all discharges related to opioid-related poisonings as defined by select diagnoses.
 In addition to variables containing diagnostic information, demographic and hospital-related variables are collected and include but not limited to age, sex, residence area, date of admission, date of discharge, length of stay, etc.

-Population Estimates

-All population estimates were from 2022 population estimates received from Statistics Canada, Demography Division, May 2022.
+Population Estimates All population estimates were from 2023 population estimates received from Statistics Canada, Demography Division, March 2023.